-General goal:
+General Objective:

-This report aims to identify the activities of different agencies that work to contrast money laundering, drug trafficking and terrorism financing, in order to avoid duplication of efforts and increase the benefit of such actions.
+The aim of this report consists of determining actions of the different organizations that work against money laundering, drug trafficking and the financing of terrorism, in order to avoid duplicating efforts and guaranteeing a better use of these actions.

-Specific goals:
+Specific Objectives:

-- 1. To identify GELAVEX strategic partners. - To compile information related to the products or documents generated by each one. - 3.
-To have access to work plans or projects of these institutions. - 4.
-To obtain contact points of the strategic partners and make them available for GELAVEX - 5.
+- 1. To identify the strategic partners of GELAVEX; - 2.
+To compile information related to the products or documents created by each one; - 3.
+To have access to work plans or projects of these institutions; - To obtain contact points of the strategic partners and make them available for GELAVEX; - 5.
 To identify the most relevant and interrelated activities in order to establish synergies.